 Oboes: Federico Forla, Kaori Katayama, Valle González Martín

 Clarinets: Sandra Perez Romero, Dominic Giardino, Alejandro Fariña Martín, Adrianna van Leeuwen

 Natural Horns: Federico Cuevas Ruiz, Geard Serrano, Vicent Serra, Jairo Gimeno Veses, Fabio Forgiani, Halldór Bjarki Arnarson

 Tinka Pypker, soprano

 May Kristin Svanholm Hegvold, soprano

-Fee Suzanne de Ruiter, soprano
+Fee Suzanne de Ruiter, mezzo-soprano

-Minho Jeong, soprano
+Minho Jeong, alto

 Natalia Pérez, soprano

 Judith Sepulchre, soprano